-Cash on hand and on deposit and cash equivalents are with original maturities of one year or less from the date of acquisition, and are subject to an insignificant risk of changes in their fair value.
+Cash and cash equivalents are comprised of cash on hand and on deposit, and cash equivalents with original maturities of one year or less from the date of acquisition, and are subject to an insignificant risk of changes in their fair value.

-Members' loans receivable and accrued interest
+Member loans receivable and accrued interest

-All members' loans receivable are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
-Member and other loans are initially measured at fair value, net of loan origination fees and inclusive of transaction costs incurred.
-Member and other loans are subsequently measured at amortized cost, using the effective interest rate method, less any allowance for estimated credit losses.
+All member loans receivable are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market.
+Member loans are initially measured at fair value, net of loan origination fees and inclusive of transaction costs incurred.
+Member loans are subsequently measured at amortized cost, using the effective interest rate method, less any allowance for estimated credit losses.